Ruja159/FullTaskDemo/README.md

 for API.
 This server is listening on `http://localhost:5000/`.
 This will automatically reload if you change any of the source files.

+After the application is launched, you need to register a new user by clicking on CREATE NEW ACCOUNT with the appropriate credentials and access the application with the same login credentials.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.